KrisCoGit/Microsoft-Intune/README.md

 Before implementing benchmarked profiles for devices, be certain to review all implications.
 For example, a CIS L2 BitLocker setting may break Autopilot resets.
 Remember, it’s a process, not a switch to flip.

+For questions or comments, feel free to visit [IT in ID](https://itinid.com) and submit a contact form.